Edge of Tomorty: Rick Die Rickpeat: Production and writing

 "Edge of Tomorty" was written by executive producer Mike McMahan and directed by Erica Hayes.
 The episode is dedicated to producer Mike Mendel, who died on September 22, 2019.
 Characters introduced in this episode include Teddy Rick, Nazi Morty, Shrimp Rick, Wasp Rick, and a Kirkland version of Mr. Meeseeks.
-While recurring characters returning include Gearhead, Jessica, and Mr. Meeseeks, while the President is briefly pictured.
-The staff writers also used themes that were previously presented in the series such as the use of Meeseeks boxes, from the episode "Meeseeks and Destroy"; the shift in the Smith family hierarchy, from third season episode "The Rickchurian Mortydate"; and "Operation Phoenix", from the second season episode "Big Trouble in Little Sanchez".
+Returning characters include Gearhead, Jessica, Mr. Meeseeks, and the President.
+Themes used that had been previously presented in the series include the use of Meeseeks boxes from the episode "Meeseeks and Destroy"; the shift in the Smith family hierarchy from third season episode "The Rickchurian Mortydate"; and "Operation Phoenix" from the second season episode "Big Trouble in Little Sanchez".
 The ferro fluid sequence was animated by Studio Yotta, who previously animated on the "Bushworld Adventures" episode.

 Themes and cultural references

 Several pop culture references and homages are presented throughout the episode.
 Its title is derived from the science fiction film Edge of Tomorrow and its tagline "Live Die Repeat", in which the protagonist dies and is repeatedly resurrected due to alien technology.
 Zack Handlen of The A.V.
 Club observed that the themes of death in the episode are presented in two ideas: one which gives Rick endless lives (through a device that keeps waking up a clone in another reality; every time that clone dies, a new one wakes up someplace else) and Morty "the ability to predict the future and avoid death without exactly knowing what any of it means."
 It also drew inspiration from Japanese anime, as Edge of Tomorrow itself was based on the Japanese light novel All You Need is Kill.
 Critics also noted the episode's partial adaptation of the manga Akira.
 In an argument with Rick, Jerry warns that "I don't want to see anymore Anime stuff happening to my son, buster!"
 Several commentators noticed the Morty's fixation on avoiding a violent death leads to the violent deaths of many, which was similar to going to a full "Akira"/Tetsuo from the manga and anime.
 Morty himself was described by the police and news as an "Akira boy".